 Recent studies have shown that the crop of adult Drosophila, Phormia and Musca is covered by a network of nerves that is positive to the antibody for the peptide dromyosuppressin (DMS).
-When applied to the crop, this peptide is released and shuts muscle activity down.
+When applied to the crop, this peptide shuts muscle activity down.
 It is suggested that this is important when the fly is trying to fill the crop.
-It is counterproductive to try to fill something if it is also being pushed out.
+It is counterproductive to try to fill something if it is also being pushed out (i.e., crop contractions).